 In addition, the gameplay follows many of the same tropes featured in classic PC RPGs at the time, but as stated, makes use of the GURPS system, playing out much more like a tabletop RPGs, which were exceptionally popular at the time, and have continued to remain prominent at expos and comic cons all over the world ever since.
 I was pleasantly surprised to find how short a time it took for me to get into this game in this respect, as since the entire concept was new to me, I didn’t think I’d have the slightest idea of where to begin; like Fallout 4 to a certain extent.
 I wasn’t disappointed however and ended up having a lot of fun with it.

 The biggest gripe I have about this game is the fact that its control scheme and basic mechanics can take a little bit of time to grow accustomed to; especially if players may be new to this style of play.
 Old-school PC games relied heavily on similar mechanics, which were largely text-based, and therefore nothing like the games of today.
 But with perseverance, they can be grown accustomed to, and it is worth it to play through this game in my opinion.

 Lifespan – 10/10

 RPGs since the late 90s were established as being capable of lasting at least 50 to 60 hours; 80 hours plus at a stretch.
-Although Wasteland only lasts around 12 hours, this was exceptionally long for any game to last at that time, with only games like the original Final Fantasy having the same level of replay value as this.
-The game, like the original Final Fantasy, was also designed to be played multiple times, giving it even more replay value, and therefore, making it even more enjoyable and varied.
+Although Wasteland only lasts around 12 hours, this was exceptionally long for any game to last at that time, with only games like the original Final Fantasy having the same level of replay value like this.
+The game, like the original Final Fantasy, was also designed to be played multiple times, giving it, even more, replay value, and therefore, making it even more enjoyable and varied.

 Storyline – 7.5/10